akshaydk/ultimate/README.md

 - ### Docker
   - For the sake of assignment I didn't want to get into the containarizing the application.
 Ideally, I would be inclined to containarize any application that goes to production.

+## Assumptions
+  - In the current solution, I have picked the top object from the response of the public API.
+It looks like the API response is in the descending order of confidence scores.
+  - The public API is always available, I did not handle the cases when public API id down.
+  - All the replies specific to an intent are available in the db.
+There is only one reply for every intent.
+This may not be the case.
+We can implement different strategies.

 ## ToDo
 - Logging
 - Use Inversify for dependecy injection. (felt like an overkill for single API)